nextron-systems/anubis/README.md

 - `arduino_codes` : Arduino experiments with the board.
     - `LED` : Experimenting with LED on Pin 4.
 It was just a basic test, and not even worth sharing.
     - `BLUETOOTH_LED` : Experimenting with bluetooth commands, turning the LED on or off using Bluetooth terminal.
+    - `BLUETOOTH_CAMERA` : Experimenting with bluetooth and camera, failed miserably.

 ### Files